 Active management can add value, as indices necessarily represent companies and stocks which have already become large, and it allows managers to tailor investments more closely to the objectives and ethical beliefs of the RCN.
-However, passive investments may be considered useful, providing they can be shown to meet the constraints of the RCN's fiduciary and ethical requirements.
+However, from time to time, passive investments may be considered useful, providing they can be shown to meet the constraints of the RCN's fiduciary and ethical requirements.